 Bickley Reservoir – Ellis Brook Walk overview

 The highlight of this walk along the rugged Darling Scarp is the impressive 60 Foot Falls in Ellis Brook Valley Reserve in the south.
 The remainder of the walk, mainly within Banyowla Regional Park, includes invigorating traverses of a few of the valleys and ridges along the Scarp.
 There are some excellent views across the Swan Coastal Plain and to Perth city, only 18km away.
+(NOTE: This route includes minor revisions of Nov.
+2024.)

 • Main features / Highlights